wp-plugins/wp-photo-album-plus/readme.txt

 = Which other plugins do you recommand to use with WPPA+, and which not? =

-* Recommanded plugins: qTranslate, WP Super Cache, AddThis, Cube Points.
+* Recommanded plugins: qTranslate, WP Super Cache, Cube Points.
 * Plugins that break up WPPA+: My Live Signature.

 = Are there special requirements for responsive (mobile) themes? =